blochberger/appicons/README.md

 # AppIcons

-Generate a set of iOS or watchOS app icons, as described in [App Icons on iPhone, iPad and Apple Watch](https://developer.apple.com/library/archive/qa/qa1686/_index.html) from a given SVG file.
+Generate a set of iOS or watchOS app icons¹ from a given SVG file.

 ## Requirements